3141592654/csci389hw3/README.md

 We had a compilation issue because their object file was output as lib_cache.o and our Makefile was looking for cache_lib.cc to make cache_lib.o.
 In their evictor headers we had to change the include to be "../evictor.hh", our version of the evictor header, so that the compiler didn't complain about the same object being defined in two different places.
 They also included evictor.hh in their lru_evictor.cc file so we had to remove that.

-In space_used, the very first line is requiring that it uses no space.
-It returned 78, which is not desired behavior.
+In space_used, the very first line requires that the cache uses no space. space_used() returned 78, which is not desired behavior.
 They might have a bug in reset because

 Reset also fails.
 That one adds three items to the cache, resets, and asserts the space used is 0.
 This again fails.